dyspop/responsysrest/README.md

 ### Non-native features

 There are a few things you might want to do with the API that are a little hard based on arbitrary endpoint calls.
-The wrapper provides a few pieces of candy.
+The wrapper provides you this piece of candy.

 #### Get lists for record